statistico/statistico-odds-warehouse/README.md

 To develop this application locally you will need to following tools and language version installed:
 - Docker
 - Docker Compose
-- Golang >=1.17

 ## Applications
-This service provides one application:
+This service provides two application:

+- gRPC
 - Queue

-For help with testing and deployment additional documentation can be found in the [docs](https://github.com/statistico/statistico-data/docs) directory